Iqbal Khan (director): Directing

 He directed the revival of Rafta, Rafta...(2010) for Octagon Theatre, Bolton, and his direction was described as "spot on and makes the very most of the laughs in the script without sacrificing the more tender moments."

-Khan directed thew world premiere of Gyles Brandreth's Wonderland at Edinburgh Fringe Festival in 2010. and The Killing of Sister George in 2011 for Arts Theatre.
+Khan directed the world premiere of Gyles Brandreth's Wonderland at Edinburgh Fringe Festival in 2010. and The Killing of Sister George in 2011 for Arts Theatre.
 He directed Educating Rita in 2015 at Oldham Coliseum Theatre, Macbeth at Shakespeare's Globe in 2016, and Harwant Bains' Blood at Royal Court Theatre in 2018.

 He has also directed at Soho Theatre, Contact Theatre, Oldham Coliseum, Leicester Cruve, and Ezuko Theatre Company in Japan.

 Royal Shakespeare Company

 Khan' 2012 production of Much Ado About Nothing for the World Shakespeare Festival relocated the setting to modern-day Delhi.
-Khan's 2015 production of Othello starred Hugh Quarshie as Othello, the first time a Black actor had played the role at the RSC, and Lucian Msamati as Iago.
+Khan's 2015 production of Othello starred Hugh Quarshie as Othello and Lucian Msamati as Iago, the first time a Black actor had played the role at the RSC.

-In 2017, his Antony and Cleopatra was described "as upstanding as Hopkins’s Roman columns" and starred Josette Simon in the lead role.
+In 2017, his Antony and Cleopatra was described "as upstanding as Hopkins's Roman columns" and starred Josette Simon in the lead role.

 He directed a new version of Tartuffe in 2018 that is set in a Pakistani-Muslim community in Birmingham, UK.

 Music and opera

 Khan directed Madama Butterfly in 2003 at Lyric Theatre (Hammersmith) and Minack Theatre, He directed Senna Konjaku Mukashi Katari Opera for the Sennan Arts Centre in Japan and Falling Across (2006) at Birmingham Repertory Theatre.

 He was an associate to Graham Vick for Otello for Birmingham Opera Company in 2009, and the production was the first to star a Black singer in the title role in the United Kingdom.
 He directed Treemonisha in 2010 for Pegasus Opera, and in 2011–12, he directed the opera version of The Importance of Being Earnest for Riverside Studios.
 In 2015, Khan directed the rare Gaetano Donizetti opera, Wild Man of West Indies for English Touring Opera.

-In 2016, he directed "Shakespeare at the Bowl, " at the Hollywood Bowl in conjunction with Shakespeare's Globe and the Los Angeles Philharmonic, combining scenes from Shakespeare with music.
+In 2016, he directed "Shakespeare at the Bowl" at the Hollywood Bowl, in conjunction with Shakespeare's Globe and the Los Angeles Philharmonic, combining scenes from Shakespeare with music.

 Arts development and service

 Khan was part of the development of several new plays, which he directed as well.
 They include Ishy Din's Snookered in 2012 for Tamasha Theatre Company, Golgotha in 2012 at Tristan Bates Theatre, Imaam Imraan in 2019 for National Youth Theatre (Bradford Literature Festival), and The Blood Contract in 2020 for Tara Arts.

 He directed Antony and Cleopatra at Nanjing University in 2018 to develop a new translation.

-He is the director of the Opening Ceremonies of the 2022 Commonwealth Games, for which more than 1,700 people auditioned.
+He was the director of the Opening Ceremonies of the 2022 Commonwealth Games, for which more than 1,700 people auditioned.
+Khan's direction included dance, spectacle, and guests including Duran Duran, (then-Prince) Charles III, and Malala Yousafzai and were lauded as a highlight of the games.